Belarus' President Lukashenko launches a counteroffensive against protests in co-ordination with Moscow

 Embattled Belarusian President Alexander Lukashenko launched a counteroffensive against the opposition on August 19 in co-ordination with the Kremlin, which has also ramped up its criticism of the protests that swept Belarus in the last 48 hours following the blatantly falsified presidential elections earlier this month.

+Authorities in the regional city of Grodno also did an about-face within 24 hours: for August 20, the authories had agreed to allow protests on the central squares and the authorities will assist with equipment.
+They said the police would apologise to detainees, who would be released.
+The opposition would be allowed access to TV and reports would cover the protests.
+Finally, workers that had gone on strike would not be punished.

+By the start of August 20, central orders had clearly gone out and the local authorities reneged on all these promises.
+Protesters will not be provided with any assistance and all their gatherings will be considered illegal, the city administration said.

-Belarus’ brutal OMON riot police were back on the streets of Minsk on August 19 as pedestrians were barred from the centre of the city.
-The government buildings and a theatre that became a symbol of resistance after its entire staff quit to protest against the government were also cordoned off.
-Police also broke up some demonstrations being held in Minsk, but without incident or violence.
+The government buildings and a theatre in Minsk that became a symbol of resistance after its entire staff quit to protest against the government were also cordoned off.
+Police also broke up some demonstrations being held in Minsk, but without any incident or violence.

-The state TV is also back in action despite a general strike by its staff.
-Lukashenko has reportedly flown in specialists to run the broadcaster, according to some reports.
-Presenters pumped out a stream of critical reports of the protests and a slick campaign advert was repeatedly run which claims former English teacher and nominal victor in Belarus’ presidential election Svetlana Tikhanovskaya is an agent of the West and ominously showed pictures of riots, fires and bombed-out buildings.
+State TV was also back in action despite a general strike by its staff.
+Lukashenko has reportedly flown in Russian specialists to run the broadcaster, according to some reports.
+Presenters pumped out a stream of critical reports of the protests and a slick campaign advert was repeatedly run which claims former English teacher and nominal victor in Belarus’ presidential election Svetlana Tikhanovskaya is an agent of the West.
+It ominously showed pictures of riots, fires and bombed-out buildings.

-While the anti-government demonstrations continued unabated in Belarus' regional cities, the first large and well organised pro-government demonstration have appeared in the regions.
+While the anti-government demonstrations have continued unabated in Belarus' regional cities, the first large and well-organised pro-government demonstrations have appeared in the regions.

+A relatively large crowd gathered in the city of Gomel carrying a giant green and red national flag in what observers believe was a genuine pro-Lukashenko demonstration.
+As bne IntelliNews reported, even a statistical study that showed massive falsification during the elections also showed that Lukashenko’s genuine support is non-trivial, although just how popular he is is unclear.

 Lukashenko has long remained popular amongst blue collar workers who are grateful for the stability, job security and basic services his government delivered, especially in the 1990s when the rest of the Former Soviet Union (FSU) collapsed entirely.

 Lukashenko held his first pro-government rally at the weekend, when some 5,000 loyal and coerced workers were bussed into the capital to attend.
 But the event was a PR flop and completely overshadowed by the parallel anti-government demonstration that drew a crowd of over 200,000 – the biggest demonstration in Belarus’ history.